When I started out with designing user experiences a decade back, there was only one user that I used to keep in mind.

 Lead and Design with Empathy

-There are lot of ways in which we can empathize and understand the user’s world view and create meaningful solutions but here is a quick list to design with empathy –
+Design thinking and Empathy go hand in hand.
+There are a lot of ways in which we can empathize and understand the user’s worldview and create meaningful solutions but here is a quick list to design with empathy –

-- Get Out of the Building.
-The below video where Steve Blank (who coined the term) explains what it means to get out of the building and how listening and understanding the need of your users is highly probable way to succeed!
+- Get out of the building.
+The below video where Steve Blank (who coined the term) explains what it means to get out of the building and how listening and understanding the need of your users is a highly probable way to succeed!
 Couldn’t agree more.